Why does every coach need a coaching philosophy?

 What is a coaching philosophy?

-Why is it important to have a consistent coaching philosophy?
+Why is a coaching philosophy important?